jupytercon/jupytercon2025-developingextensions/04-materials/04-debugging.md

 - Viewing runtime errors and warnings

-   Sometimes, the best tool is {term}`print debugging <print debugging>`, which is like a print statement for the browser console, using a simple `console.log()`.
+   Sometimes, the best tool is {term}`print debugging <Print debugging>`, which is like a print statement for the browser console, using a simple `console.log()`.
 Walking through your changes and adding a logging statement to verify/inspect data, or ensure your code reaches certain logic can be quick and effective.

 :::{tip}
 Here's a tip: use different console methods to make your logs easier to scan: